The Hayseeds Come to Sydney: Production

 After Our Friends, the Hayseeds, Smith was able to pre-sell this sequel to forty Sydney theatres by the end of that month.

 This was the first film made by stage actor Fred MacDonald who played Dave Rudd on stage and in several films, notably for Ken G. Hall.
 The part of Jim Hayseed was similar to Dave Rudd.

 The movie was filmed in and around Sydney in May 1917, with plenty of scenes of local landmarks such as Taronga Zoo and White City.
 It was claimed 100,000 people saw the movie being shot.
 During filming the sequence at Manly Beach, Tal Ordell almost drowned and had to be rescued by the cameraman.

 Release

 The film was retitled The Hayseeds Come to Town in markets outside Sydney.
 It was followed by The Hayseeds' Back-blocks Show.

+Critical reception

+Lone Hand said " The photography is an improvement on the" first film while "the plot of Hayseeds No. 2 is clearer and simpler than the usual film story, and though the characters have been made familiar by so many writers, there is always a welcome tor Outback when he comes to town."